theoladune/AIVC-Seminar/text/script.md

 Today, i'll be talking about end-to-end learned video coding.
 I'm going to introduce the open-source learned video coder that we have designed this year at orange.
 This open source coder is coincidently called AIVC, and it is available on github at the address indicated below.

 # Intro

 So let's start with a brief introduction.
 Last month, I defended my phD, which was about the design of learned video coding schemes.
-In this context, I built an entirely learning-based video coder, which strives to offer the same features than a traditional coder.
-This translates into a learned coder, competitive with HEVC for different rate targets and able to achieve all the usual coding configuratiuons.
+In this context, I built an entirely learning-based video coder, which strives to offer the same features as a traditional coder.
+This translates into a learned coder, competitive with HEVC for different rate targets and able to achieve all the usual coding configratiuons.

 ---